Find Affordable College Courses

 Full Neurobiology & Neurosciences at Michigan State University Report

 The excellent bachelor’s degree programs at Eastern Michigan University helped the school earn the #4 place on this year’s ranking of the best value neurobiology and neurosciences schools in Michigan.
-Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a large student population.
+Located in the large suburb of Ypsilanti, Eastern Michigan is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at Eastern Michigan are $15,500 a year.
+In-state tuition fees for undergraduate students at Eastern Michigan are $15,500 per year.

 #5